LauYeeYu/homepage/content/_index.md

 ## Biography

-I am an undergraduate at [ACM Honor Class][acm-class], [Shanghai Jiao Tong Unversity][sjtu].
-Currently, I am fortunate to work with Prof. Quan Chen at [Emerging Parallel Computing Center (EPCC)](epcc), and I will work with Prof. [Baris Kasikci][baris] as research intern in the Paul G. Allen School of Computer Science & Engineering at the University of Washington from July to December, 2024.
+I am Yiyu Liu (“Liu” is my family name, you may pronounce my family name as “Leo” and my given name as “Yee Yu”), an undergraduate at [ACM Honor Class][acm-class], [Shanghai Jiao Tong Unversity][sjtu].
+Currently, I am fortunate to work with Prof. Quan Chen at [Emerging Parallel Computing Center (EPCC)][epcc], and I will work with Prof.
+[Baris Kasikci][baris] as research intern in the Paul G. Allen School of Computer Science & Engineering at the University of Washington from July to December, 2024.
 I am expected to graduate in June 2025.

 [acm-class]: https://acm.sjtu.edu.cn/
 [sjtu]: https://sjtu.edu.cn/
 [epcc]: http://epcc.sjtu.edu.cn/
 [baris]: https://homes.cs.washington.edu/~baris/

 I am interested in cloud computing, high performance computing, operating system, and hardware/software co-design.

 I'm looking for PhD position.